 One reason the foreign media has maintained this distanced perspective is the lack of detailed information on the implementation of China’s system; although this is slowly changing.
 Recently, the first document specifically addressing how the system might be applied to all individuals was released, and it gives us a good deal of insight into what ‘social credit’ might actually mean in the broader sense, and an opportunity to reflect on recurring themes in the growing body of authority.
 China’s social credit system may become one of the largest concerted efforts to harness individuals’ data, and watching it, and understanding it, is a prerequisite to learning from it.

 - No anonymity (from the State).
 Over the last several years, China has slowly been phasing in “real-name systems”, requiring that every phone number, internet connection, bank account, and so forth, be attached to a verified national identification number.
-This ensures that all uses of mobile networks, internet, financial accounts, post, and travel is trackable and associated with a specific individual who bears responsibility for it.
-Real name systems also include limits on the number of cell phone numbers a person might easily have in their name, fines for leasing or selling bank accounts to third parties, and other measures to ensure that the information is on file leads to the correct person.
-All of this data can be processed and used to calculate individuals.
+This ensures that all use of mobile networks, internet, financial accounts, post, and travel is traceable and associated with a specific individual who bears responsibility.
+Real name systems also include limits on the number of cell phone numbers a person might easily register in their name, fines for leasing or selling bank accounts to third parties, and other measures to ensure that the information is on file leads to the correct person.

-Under real-name systems, consumers are generally still welcome to use screennames that are visible to other users, but , behind the scenes, website administrators and service providers must confirm which actual person is associated with which account, so that they can be located and held responsible for any violations; and service providers can be held responsible themselves for failure to collect the information.
+Under real-name systems, consumers are generally still welcome to invent screen-names visible to other users, but , behind the scenes, website administrators and service providers must confirm which actual person is associated with which account, so that they can be located and held responsible for any violations; and service providers can be held responsible themselves for failure to collect the information.

-This kind of transparency may well reduce fraud and help stop criminal acts, but it will also have a chilling effect on unpopular opinions and political discourse – especially in light of increasingly harsh penalties for spreading rumors or causing unrest online。
+This kind of transparency may well reduce fraud and help stop criminal acts, but it will also have a chilling effect on the voicing of unpopular opinions and political discourse – especially in light of increasingly harsh penalties for spreading rumors or causing unrest online。